tsbankole/Breast-Cancer-Detection/README.md

 Data Exploration Ten real-valued features are computed for each cell nucleus: a) radius (mean of distances from center to points on the perimeter) b) texture (standard deviation of gray-scale values) c) perimeter d) area e) smoothness (local variation in radius lengths) f) compactness (perimeter^2 / area - 1.0) g) concavity (severity of concave portions of the contour) h) concave points (number of concave portions of the contour) i) symmetry j) fractal dimension ("coastline approximation" - 1).
 In addition to these features, the mean, standard error and worst of these features are also computed leading to a total of 30 features.
 It is therefore necessary to perform dimensionality reduction to find linear combinations of features that capture variability in the data.

+## Algorithm

+Aritificial Neural Network in PyTorch with activation functions such as relU and tanh were used in Amazon Sagemaker to train the Neural Network.
+A training accuracy of 98.6% and a test accuracy of 98.3% was obtained.

 ## References
 1. Bennett, Kristin P., and Olvi L. Mangasarian.
 "Robust linear programming discrimination of two linearly inseparable sets."
 Optimization methods and software 1, no. 1 (1992): 23-34.